Our Services

 Helpful Resources

-Amoxicillin during pregnancy is generally considered safe when medically necessary and taken as prescribed, and treating the infection is often safer than leaving it untreated.
-Common side effects like nausea, diarrhea, and mild rash are usually manageable with food, fluids, and rest, but severe symptoms or any signs of allergy require urgent care.
+Amoxicillin is generally considered safe during pregnancy when medically necessary and taken as prescribed—treating an active infection is often safer for both you and your baby than leaving it untreated.
+Common side effects like nausea, diarrhea, and mild rash can usually be managed with food, fluids, and rest.
+However, severe symptoms or signs of an allergic reaction (swelling, trouble breathing, hives) require immediate medical attention.

-There are several factors to consider, including safe dosing and adherence, managing side effects, yeast infection risks, and what to do if you took it before knowing you were pregnant; see the complete guidance below.
+Key considerations include safe dosing and adherence, managing side effects, yeast infection risk, and what to do if you took amoxicillin before knowing you were pregnant.

 If you're pregnant and have been prescribed amoxicillin, it's normal to have questions.
 You want to treat your infection effectively—but you also want to protect your baby.
 The good news is that amoxicillin is widely considered one of the safer antibiotics during pregnancy when prescribed appropriately.